walmartlabs/lacinia/docs/tutorial/domain.rst

 Users of Clojure Game Geek, represented as type Member, may provide their personal ratings for board games.

-This is a tiny sliver of the functionality of Board Game Geek, but sufficiently meaty to give us a taste for building full applications.
+Even this tiny silver of functionality it sufficiently meaty to give us a taste for building full applications.
+We'll start by creating an empty project, in the next chapter.